Opinion: George Floyd protests and Central Europe’s hypocrisy on racial justice - Kafkadesk

 Solidarity with the US and turning a blind eye at home

 But there’s a catch.
-While racism is a global scourge, not every country has the same definition of the phenomenon, i.e. ethnic discrimination and ethnic-based violence or prejudices take on very different forms whether you’re in Hungary or the U.S., Poland or the U.K, etc.
+While racism is a global scourge, not every country has the same definition of the phenomenon, i.e. ethnic discrimination and ethnic-based violence or prejudices take on very different forms whether you’re in Hungary or the U.S., Poland or the U.K.

 As in other spontaneous, social media-fuelled global movements of solidarity, creeping hypocrisy is never too far away.
-The risk is potent, including in Central Europe, that solidarity towards the U.S. anti-racism movement may only serve as a smokescreen, or a diversion, to ignore, dismiss or turn a blind eye to the realities of racism and discrimination at home.
+The risk is potent, including in Central Europe, that solidarity towards the U.S. anti-racism movement may only serve as a smokescreen, or a diversion, to ignore, dismiss and turn a blind eye on the realities of racism and discrimination at home.

 This phenomenon might, of course, have something to do with the US media and cultural dominance, pushing national topics on the global stage.
-Many people in Central Europe are also only too happy to highlight the big American brother’s problems and shortcomings whatever chance they get.
+Many people in Central Europe are also only too happy to highlight the big American brother’s problems and shortcomings whenever they get a chance.
 But this doesn’t tell the whole story.

-But too many times have I, as a Slovak with Hungarian heritage, witnessed people condescendingly condemning the unfair treatment of the US’s black community and preaching for racial equality while blissfully ignoring the discrimination faced on a daily basis by Roma people in their own country or simultaneously disseminating racial prejudices against Muslim migrants, for instance.
+Too many times have I, as a Slovak with Hungarian heritage, witnessed people condescendingly condemning the unfair treatment of the US’s black community and preaching for racial equality while blissfully ignoring the discrimination faced on a daily basis by Roma people in their own country, or simultaneously disseminating racial prejudices against Muslim migrants, for instance.

 Being aware of and taking a stand against racial injustice in the United States does not give anyone the right to ignore ethnic discrimination at home, nor can it be used as a badge of respectability, tolerance, and open-mindedness.